 As we’ve stated in previous posts, cattle guards are not designed as a deterrent for all animals or even all livestock.
-The rounded surface of the top rails prevent the flat hoof of large animals from being able to balance while standing on it.
+The rounded surface of the top rails prevents the flat hoof of large animals from being able to balance while standing on it.
 The instability prevents them from putting weight on their hooves and the uncomfortable balancing act prevents them from crossing.

 Can Horses Cross Cattle Guards?